Back to Colorado

 Passed [*]

-Plain English: The amendment adds a new definition for 'Nonprofit Organization' in the bill.
+Plain English: This amendment adds a specific definition for what counts as a 'nonprofit organization' under the bill.

 L.002